 Minnesota Land-Based Casinos

-There are close to two dozen retail casinos (also called “land-based casinos”) around the state.
+There are close to two dozen retail casinos (also called “land-based casinos”) in Minnesota.
 Most are tribal casinos, run by Native American tribes under federal law and tribal-state agreements.

 And these are generally considered to be the best Minnesota casinos… because they offer all your favorite casino games: slot machines, blackjack tables, roulette wheels, and even full poker rooms.
 The only thing they don’t have (at least for now) is retail sports betting.